 4. Pre-eclampsia or Pregnancy induced Hypertension (PIH)

-Expecting Mothers who are more at risk include teenage Moms, or Moms over 40, plus those with existing kidney or blood pressure problems.
+Pregnant Moms who are at increased risk are teenage Moms, Moms over 40 and those with existing kidney disease.

 What signs should an expecting Mother look out for?

 Report any swelling of hands or feet to your Health Care Professional.
 These are early signs.
 If the disease isn’t picked up early, you experience headache and your vision is affected.
 By this stage you need emergency medical treatment.